epogrebnyak/datasets/README.md

 # Economic datasets: a dashboard

 I'm [Evgeniy Pogrebnyak][tw], this is a dashboard for several economic datasets and codebooks that I maintain.
-There is also a small blog that documents things I've learnt in due process.

 [Drop me a line](mailto:e.pogrebnyak@gmail.com) if you find this work useful or it is similar to what you might be doing as well.

 [tg]: https://t.me/epoepo